caocscar/workshops/pyspark sparksql/pyspark.md

 records = sqlContext.sql('SELECT bins, COUNT(*) as ct FROM table GROUP BY bins ORDER BY bins') records.show()
 ```
-or Spark DataFrame by creating a contingency table using the `crosstab` method against a constant column.
+Alternatively, you can create a contingency table using the `crosstab` method against a constant column.
 ```
 dfbins = dfbins.withColumn('constant', fct.lit(77) )
 contingency = dfbins.crosstab('bins','constant')
 contingency.show()
 ```
 ## Comparison
 SparkSQL|Spark DataFrame
 ---|---